mashion/chloe/README.md

 Transport Types
 ---------------

-Chloe currently supports Websockets and Jsonp as possible transports.
-If your browser does not support WebSockets, we'll intelligently fallback to JSONP.
-XHR will soon be added as a transport as well.
+Chloe currently supports Websockets, XHR, and JSONP as possible transports.
+If your browser does not support WebSockets, we'll intelligently fallback to JSONP or XHR.

 Caveats
 -------

 Our primary test browser is Chrome.
 If you're using any other browser, please let us know if you run into issues.

-JSONP support does not currently long poll.
-It's instead polling every second.
-Long polling will be added shortly for more up-to-date responses.

 This sucker is pretty alpha right now.
 There's a number of undocumented features, but everything that is documented seems to work.
 As with all alpha,